Prone position: Anatomy

-In anatomy, the prone position is a position of the body lying face down.
+In anatomy, the prone position is a position of the human body lying face down.
 It is opposed to the supine position which is face up.
 Using the terms defined in the anatomical position, the ventral side is down, and the dorsal side is up.

 Concerning the forearm, prone refers to that configuration where the palm of the hand is directed posteriorly, and the radius and ulna are crossed.

 Researchers observed that the expiratory reserve volume measured at relaxation volume increased from supine to prone by the factor of 0.15.

 Shooting

 In competitive shooting, the prone position is the position of a shooter lying face down on the ground.
 It is considered the easiest and most accurate position as the ground provides extra stability.
 It is one of the positions in three positions events.
-For many years (1932-2016), the only purely prone Olympic event was the 50 meter rifle prone; however, this has since been dropped from the Olympic program.
+For many years (1932–2016), the only purely prone Olympic event was the 50 meter rifle prone; however, this has since been dropped from the Olympic program.
 Both men and women still have the 50 meter rifle three positions as an Olympic shooting event.

-Prone position is often used in military combat as, like in competitive shooting, the prone position provides the best accuracy and stability.
+Prone position is often used in military combat as, like in competitive shooting, the prone position provides the best accuracy and stability (as well as making it more difficult for enemies to see the shooter or hit him/her with their own fire).

 Many first-person shooter video games also allow the player character to go into the prone position, again with similar benefits.
 In other types of video games where this is not a factor, such as platformers, the prone position may be used to dodge attacks or crawl under obstacles.